Skip to content

 Migration Sequence

-The load sequence is critical.
+Load sequence matters.
 Parent records must exist before child records can reference them.
 External IDs enable upserts that handle this gracefully.

 Sequence Rules